LeetLLM

 Short-term memory (conversation history)

 This is just keeping the messages array around between calls instead of rebuilding it each time.
 Simple but effective.
-Here is how we initialize the agent with a persistent message list:
+Here's how we initialize the agent with a persistent message list.
+We define a class that stores the system prompt upon creation.
+The run method then appends the user's input and maintains the ongoing context across multiple questions.

 python